-Used for encouraging men to pee straight as well as triggering purchases of toothpaste, nudging is an idea that is quickly gaining popularity.
-I spoke to agency coach, Tommy Lindström at BOOM, about nudging.
+It’s been used for encouraging men to pee straight and triggering purchases of toothpaste.
+Nudging is almost like a Jedi mind trick that can be used to drive sales and conversions.
+I spoke to agency coach, Tommy Lindström, about nudging.
 Tommy shared this advice on how agencies and freelancers can take advantage of this oft-misunderstood technique.

 When I call Tommy up for a chat about nudging and how it relates to marketing agency services, it’s clear that nudging isn’t some bandwagon he just jumped on.
 Tommy’s interest in human behavior has a long history and is rooted in a fascination with, and a passion for, what makes people act the way they do.